-Treatment will depend on how severe the infection is, and may include antibiotics, symptomatic treatment, supportive care and using anti-viral agents.
+The treatment will depend on the severity of the infection is, and may include antibiotics, symptomatic treatment, supportive care, and anti-viral agents.

-Seeing your cat may have lost their appetite, encouraging your furry friend to eat and drink is an important part of supporting their recovery.
+Your cat may have lost his appetite, so you should encourage your furry friend to eat and drink.
+This is an important part of supporting his recovery.

-Make sure you take note of your kitty’s eating habits while they are ill, so you can relate this information to your vet.
+Make sure you take note of your kitty’s eating habits while they are ill, so you can give this information to your vet.

-However, diagnosing heartworm infection in cats can be difficult, as the symptoms can vary greatly from case to case.
+However, diagnosing heartworm infection in cats is notoriously difficult, because the symptoms can vary from case to case.

-Because of the difficulty associated with diagnosing heartworm, and the potentially life threatening nature of heartworm infection, be sure to take your cat to the vet for a proper diagnosis and treatment.
+Because of the difficulty associated with diagnosing heartworm, and the potentially life threatening nature, be sure to take your cat to the vet for a proper diagnosis and treatment.

 Cat Breathing Problems – Wrapping it Up

-Any breathing difficulty can quite quickly deteriorate into a life-threatening emergency.
+Any breathing difficulty can quite deteriorate into a life-threatening emergency quite quickly.

-Thankfully, not all cat respiratory problems are fatal, and oftentimes can be resolved with some lifestyle adjustments, or medical treatment.
+Thankfully, most cat respiratory problems are not fatal, and can be resolved with some lifestyle adjustments or medical treatment.

-Whatever the case, it is important to pay attention to how your cat is behaving and seek treatment for your precious furry family member if you notice something troubling.
+Whatever the reason, keep an eye on your cat’s behaviour and seek treatment for your precious furry family member if you notice something troubling.